 Money & Credit Cards

 Tipping.
 Costa Ricans take American dollars.
 Plan on bringing enough money for tips.
 For that matter plan on tipping!
 My general rule is 15-20% at restaurants and bars.
 I always tip my drivers $5-10 depending on how long the trip is.
-Guides should be tipped – usually $10 per person.
-I give $1-2 to the bellmen and $1 per day to the maid.
+Guides should be tipped – usually $10-$20 per person depending on if its a half or full day tour.
+I give $1-2 to the bellmen and $3 per day to the maid.
 Before I go I figure how much I will need in tips and have different envelopes marked with tips in each one.
 Keep in mind that they will not take torn or old dollar bills.
 Newer crisp bills are better to bring and are widely accepted.
 I request these at the bank before I leave.

 Using Credit Cards.
 Last time we went to Costa Rica, I used my credit card quite freely.
 I got home and saw all these foreign transaction fees on my account.
 Typically credit cards charge 3% for these fees.
 That was an expensive lesson to learn.
 I now have a travel rewards credit card with no foreign transaction fees.

 How much money should I have on hand?
 Costa Rica is a relatively safe country.
 I have never been robbed.
 You don’t want to be stuck somewhere with no access to an ATM.
 This happened to us.
 We left for our honeymoon, forgot to bring the dollar dance money we had collected and had $100 that my friend’s father had given us at the reception.
 That had to last us for 4 days!
 Keep in mind local vendors generally do not take credit cards.
 Research where you’re going and what kind of stores/banks will be there.
 Figure out how much you need and add 20% to that.